-Are you considering the idea of getting a website built for your business?
+Are you considering the idea of taking your business online?

 Then this article on planning your website is for you.

-Note: This section continues from the previous article where we provide essential information on planning a new business website.
+Note: This is Part Two of the article series where we provide important information related to planning a website or blog.

-- For Part One of the article, go here: The Website Planning Process – Part 1
+- For Part One of the article, go here: A Basic Guide To Website Planning – Part 1

 The Website Planning Process – Part 2